lmaurits/BEASTling/docs/config.rst

    * If set to ``intersection``, only languages present in all data sets will be used.
    * If set to ``error`` (the default), BEASTling will exit with an error message when two data sets don't match.

+* ``sample_topology``: If true, the topology of the starting tree (i.e. the details of which leaves are connected to which and how) will be sampled during the analysis to fit the data.
+If false, the topology will be kept fixed.
+Use this in conjunction with ``starting_tree`` when you have a tree you trust and want to fit model parameters to it.
+Default is True.

+* ``starting_tree``: Used to provide a starting tree.
+Can be a Newick format tree or the name of a file which contains a Newick format tree.
+If not specified, a random starting tree (compatible with monophyly constraints, if active) will be used.

 calibration section
 -------------------